tapis-project/tokens-api/README.md

 ```

 Make sure to remove any spaces and covert line breaks to new line characters (`\n`)
 in both the public and private key strings in the files.
-Them copy the strings
+Then, copy the strings
 to the corresponding service config files, as necessary.